Dallas Arts

 PHONE: 214-671-1450

-WEBSITE: http://www.dallascityperformancehall.com
+WEBSITE: https://moody.dallasculture.org

 Majestic Theatre

 DESCRIPTION: Built in 1921 and seating 1,704 patrons, this beloved theatre opened during the Vaudeville Era.
-After a lengthy restoration in the 1970s, this favored classic venue has hosted modern comedy shows, concerts and special events.
-The lobby and auditorium are absolutely gorgeous.
+After a lengthy restoration in the 1970s, this favored classic venue has hosted modern comedy shows, concerts, and special events.
+The lobby and auditorium are gorgeous.
 The Terrace Room accommodates dinner parties and receptions.

 BOX OFFICE: opens 2 hours before events

-ADDRESS: 1925 Elm Street, Dallas TX MAP
+ADDRESS: 1925 Elm Street, Dallas, TX

 RAPID TRANSIT: DART St. Paul Station